samridh-dev/votess/joss/paper.md

 operate across various accelerator architectures, without modification to the source code, enabling developers within various scientific fields to be able to make use of the new computing architectures.

-!! be explicit that `votess` provides such portable solution compared to the ray18 reference implementation (focusing on cpu+cuda?)

 # Summary